Koren Zailckas: The Drama Teacher

 In 2018, Zailckas published The Drama Teacher, which tells the story of a female grifter and identity thief.
 Literary critics think it is also Zailckas' way of exposing her father as the truly abusive person in her damaging childhood.
 The book was optioned by 20th Century Fox and later by Amy Sherman-Palladino, who plans to turn it into a limited series.

-Trivia
+Influences and personal life

 George Saunders is said to be a big influence on Zailckas writing, inspiring her work and visa versa.
 Zailckas has a tattoo of a portion of a letter Saunders wrote to her son.
 She also named her Australian Shepherd "Saunders."

 Zailckas' active community of upstate writers includes Owen King, Kelly Braffet and Rebecca Godfrey.

 Zailckas is a well-documented animal lover and owner of prolific rabbits.
 Owen King, Kelly Braffet and Mary Stuart Masterson have all adopted baby bunnies from her.